 • If train tickets from Cusco are sold out, all is not lost.
 Try to buy a ticket to Aguas Calientes that departs from the town of Ollantaytambo in the Sacred Valley, or vice versa.
 Taxis and mini vans between Ollantaytambo and Cusco (just over an hour each way) are plentiful.
 If you have the time, plan an overnight in Ollantaytambo to check out the town, which still features many Incan-built streets and buildings, as well as the archaeological site of the same name.
 Arrive as early as possible to the site to enjoy sunrise light and beat the tour buses.

-The other way to get from Cusco to Machu Picchu is to walk as part of a multi-day Machu Picchu tour.
+The other way to get from Cusco to Machu Picchu is to walk as part of organized multi-day Machu Picchu treks.
 Thousands of people hike to Machu Picchu each year.
 Here’s how.

 • For those who would like a less crowded experience, or are looking to see and experience other aspects of Peru on their way to Machu Picchu, there are a number of diverse hiking alternatives: the second most popular way to hike to Machu Picchu is around massive Salkantay Mountain, one of the most imposing peaks in the Peruvian Andes at 20,569 feet.
-Many tour companies offer Salkantay Treks, but Apus Peru, an established and well-regarded Cusco tour company with a focus on sustainable and responsible tourism, offers the Expreso Salkantay Trek, which shaves a day off the normal itinerary for those who want to push their physical limits on their way to Machu Picchu.
+Many tour companies offer Salkantay Treks, but Apus Peru, an established and well-regarded Cusco tour company with a focus on sustainable and responsible tourism, offers an express trek, which shaves a day off the normal itinerary for those who want to push their physical limits on their way to Machu Picchu.

 • The Lares Adventure from Mountain Lodges of Peru offers a great combination of Andean hiking and cultural encounters within Quechua communities before arriving in Aguas Calientes to explore the citadel.
 Other tour companies offer treks through the Lares region, but only this itinerary includes luxury accommodation in their own lodges and full service along the way.

-•The Inca Jungle Tour (also known as Tropical Inca Trail) combines hiking, biking, rafting and zip-lining on your way to Machu Picchu.
+•The Inca Jungle Tour combines hiking, biking, rafting and zip-lining on your way to Machu Picchu.